yingx9/tp/docs/DeveloperGuide.md

 * [Manual Testing](#instructions-for-manual-testing--return-to-contents)

 ## About this guide
-This developer guide serves as a documentation of the development of Syslib CLI!, an application that was created to help librarians to manage their work.
+This developer guide serves as a documentation of the development of Syslib, an application that was created to help librarians to manage their work.

-This technical document is meant for current and future developers of Syslib CLI! as a reference point on the design, implementation, and other technical and non-technical aspects of the application.
+This technical document is meant for current and future developers of Syslib as a reference point on the design, implementation, and other technical and non-technical aspects of the application.

 ## Acknowledgements